huangxinping/Qwen1.5-0.5B-h-world-webui/README.md

-# An 18+ novel generator creadted with streamlit.
+# An 18+ novel generator created with streamlit.

 ❌❌❌ Warning: If you are under 18 years old, please don't use this tool. ❌❌❌